mattneub/RubyFrontier/README.md

 In January 2020 I was able to run on various systems up through Catalina with TextMate 2 and Ruby 2.6.3.
 I ceased to support TextMate 1.
 Some TextMate features, such as CocoaDialog, no longer work, and I have replaced them in RubyFrontier's code with `osascript` dialogs (sorry about that, but it seems the simplest reliable alternative).

 In February 2023, wanting to use RubyFrontier on macOS Monterey, I bit the bullet and made some adjustments to allow RubyFrontier to work under Ruby 3.1.2.
-These changes are not backwards-compatible to earlier versions of Ruby, so if you're still using Ruby 2.x and you haven't hit issues, don't beyond commit `d49ddf7d`.
+These changes are not backwards-compatible to earlier versions of Ruby, so if you're still using Ruby 2.x and you haven't hit issues, don't go beyond commit `d49ddf7d`.
 I have not yet revised the tests.

+In December 2025 I updated gems and found that the HAML gem (6.4.0) had drastically changed; I adjusted the RubyFrontier code to deal with these changes.
+I then updated to Ruby 4.0.0 and found that RubyFrontier was still working, although I had to monkey-patch some of TextMate's own bundle code.

+Thus, the current situation is that we expect Ruby 4.0.0 and the latest versions of all gem dependencies.

 The goal for proving that RubyFrontier is working:

 1. The tests should pass.
 You could argue that the tests are a little weak and don't hit certain edge cases or go very deep into the page/site-building mechanism, and that's true enough.
 But it's something.
 And...

 2. My own sites should build correctly.
+These include the sites built into the RubyFrontier bundle, namely the sample site (RubyFrontier > New Site) and the RubyFrontier Documentation (RubyFrontier > Build RubyFrontier Docs).

 INSTALLATION
 -----